aiven/devportal/docs/products/grafana/howto/aiven-string-replacer-for-grafana.rst

 Converting Elasticsearch Grafana® dashboards to OpenSearch® Grafana® dashboards
 ###############################################################################

 After August 23 2022, all of Aiven for OpenSearch® metrics only contains ``opensearch_`` prefixes.
-As a refresher on the context, please refer to `this article <../../opensearch/reference/sunsetting-backward-compatible-aiven-for-opensearch.html>`_.
+As a refresher on the context, please refer to :doc:`this article <../../opensearch/reference/sunsetting-backward-compatible-aiven-for-opensearch.html>`.

 This tutorial helps you to quickly convert all of your non-default Aiven for Grafana® dashboard that uses ``elasticsearch_`` prefixes metrics to ``opensearch_`` prefixes metrics.